selimslab/selimslab.github.io/_NOTES/arts/philosophy/getting-old.md

 I know what you mean," said the little old man.”
 ― Shel Silverstein

-“...inside every old person is a young person wondering what happened.”
+"...inside every old person is a young person wondering what happened.”
 ― Terry Pratchett, Moving Pictures